Noise When Braking at Low Speed: Causes & Easy Fixes

 Read Also: No Brake Fluid Coming Out When Bleeding [Causes and Fixes]

-Worn-out rotor disks: Wearing rotor disks may happen from braking using worn-out braking pads or using a cheap/low-quality braking pad that scratches the surface of the rotors.
+Worn-out rotor disks: Worn-out rotor disks may result from braking with worn-out pads or using a cheap/low-quality braking pad that scratches the rotor surface.
 So, after a while, the surface of your rotors will never stay flat as it is.
-Another reason for deflection of the surface of the rotors is washing your car and exposing the rotors to cold water while it is still hot.
-This will lead to surface deflection and you’ll hear sounds while braking as well as feel irregular vibrations when you press the brake pedal.
+Another reason for surface deflection on the rotors is washing your car and exposing them to cold water while they are still hot.
+This will lead to surface deflection, and you’ll hear sounds while braking and feel irregular vibrations when you press the brake pedal.

 Solid items between rotor and pad: If you’re using your car in a dusty environment, it is normal for braking parts to catch dust, dirt, and grime.
 Besides, very tiny rocks and sands can get in between the braking pad and the rotor.
 These items will cause grinding noise even if you’re not using the brakes.